Jenna-who/College_CS_Course_Notes/README.md

-Course_Notes
+Course Notes

-This repo is where I organize and summarize the material I’ve learned from the Computer Science Bachelor's program at University.
-I’ve broken things down by semester to help with my own review and understanding.
-Feel free to check out how I’ve summarized the course content!
+Welcome to my repository where I organize and summarize the material from my Computer Science Bachelor's program at University.
+I've broken down the content by subject to aid in my review and understanding.
+Feel free to explore my summaries and see how I’ve distilled the course content!

 # Hi, I'm Jenna! 👋